jojoelfe/deco_lace_template_matching_manuscript/manuscript_filtered.md

 ### 2DTM detects large ribosomal subunits in cryo-FIB lamellae of mammalian cells

-To test whether we could detect individual ribosomes in mammalian cells we prepared cryo-lamellae of mouse neutrophil-like cells.
-An overview image of a representative lamella clearly shows cellular features consistent with a neutrophil-like phenotype, mainly a segmented nucleus and a plethora of membrane-organelles, corresponding to the granules and secretory vesicles of neutrophils (Fig. [@fig:initmatching]A).
+FIB-milled *Saccharomyces cerevisiae* (yeast) cells are sufficiently well preserved to permit localization of 60S ribosomal subunits with 2DTM [@doi:10.1101/2022.04.10.487797].
+Due to the larger size of mammalian cells compared to yeast cells, it was unclear whether plunge freezing would be adequate to produce vitreous ice across the whole volume of the cell.
+To test this we prepared cryo-lamellae of mouse neutrophil cells.
+A low magnification image of a representative lamella clearly shows cellular features consistent with a neutrophile-like phenotype, mainly a segmented nucleus and a plethora of membrane-organelles, corresponding to the granules and secretory vesicles of neutrophils (Fig. [@fig:initmatching]A).
 We then proceeded to acquire micrographs on this lamella with a defocus of 0.5-1.0 μm, 30 e^-^/Å$^2$/s